rust-lang/prev.rust-lang.org/faq.md

 To aid in refactoring and clarity.

 First, if every possibility is covered by the `match`, adding variants to the `enum` in the future will cause a compilation failure, rather than an error at runtime.
-This compiler assistance makes fearless refactoring possible in Rust.
+This type of compiler assistance makes fearless refactoring possible in Rust.

 Second, exhaustive checking makes the semantics of the default case explicit: in general, the only safe way to have a non-exhaustive `match` would be to panic the thread if nothing is matched.
 Early versions of Rust did not require `match` cases to be exhaustive and it was found to be a great source of bugs.